mosesbabu/newshighlights/README.md

 ## Description

-This is a news application that allowing users to view news from different networks in different parts of the world.
+This is a news application allowing users to view news from different networks in different parts of the world.
 It has a list of all the news sources from which the user can pick and read the news directly from the source's site.